Gramercy Park: 20th and 21st centuries

-The Hotel Irving, at 26 Gramercy Park South, was constructed c.1903.
+The Hotel Irving, at 26 Gramercy Park South, was constructed c.
+1903.
 Among its guests was a young Preston Sturges, who stayed there in 1914 while his mother lived with Isadora Duncan at the Ritz-Carlton Hotel.
 A townhouse on the north side of the Park was provided for Duncan's dancing school, and their studio was nearby on the northeast corner of Park Avenue South (then Fourth Avenue) and 23rd Street.
 The Hotel Irving was converted to a co-op in 1986.

 In the center of the park is a statue of one of the area's most famous residents, Edwin Booth, which was dedicated on November 13, 1918.
-Booth was one of the great Shakespearean actors of 19th Century America, as well as the brother of John Wilkes Booth, the assassin of Abraham Lincoln.
+Booth was one of the great Shakespearean actors of 19th century America, as well as the brother of John Wilkes Booth, the assassin of Abraham Lincoln.
 The mansion at No. 16 Gramercy Park (South) was purchased by Booth and renovated by Stanford White at his request to be the home of the Players' Club, which Booth founded.
 He turned over the deed to the building on New Year's Eve 1888.
 Next door at No. 15 Gramercy Park (South) is the National Arts Club, established in 1884 in a Victorian Gothic mansion which was originally home to the New York Governor and 1876 Presidential Candidate, Samuel J. Tilden.
 Tilden had steel doors and an escape tunnel to East 19th Street to protect himself from the sometimes violent politics of the day.

 On September 20, 1966, a part of the Gramercy Park neighborhood was designated an historic district, the boundaries of which were extended on July 12, 1988.
 The district was listed on the National Register of Historic Places in 1980.
 A proposed extension of the district would include nearby buildings such as the Manhattan Trade School for Girls, now the School of the Future, and the Children's Court and Family Court buildings, now part of Baruch College, all on East 22nd Street.

 In 1983, Fantasy Fountain, a 4.5 st bronze sculpture by Greg Wyatt was installed in the park.

 One of the most significant steam explosions in New York City occurred near Gramercy Park in 1989, killing two Consolidated Edison workers and one bystander, and causing damage of several million dollars to area buildings.

 In 2012, 18 Gramercy Park South – formerly the Salvation Army's Parkside Evangeline Residence for Women and then a facility of the School of Visual Arts – was sold to Eyal Ofer's Global Holdings and the Zeckendorf brothers for $60 million for conversion into condominium apartments by Robert A. M. Stern, including a $42 million penthouse duplex.
 The 17-story building is the tallest around the park and dates from 1927.
+Luxury residential buildings were developed in Gramercy in the 2010s and 2020s, and many existing buildings were converted to luxury apartments.
+At the same time, pre-1940 structures still comprised nearly half of the area's housing stock.